thaddavis/crewai_and_agentops_script/video_script/1/1_devcontainer_setup.md

 touch .devcontainer/devcontainer.json
 touch Dockerfile.dev

-If you've never seen these files before, they might seem strange, but they're related to a popular tool called "Docker"
+If you've never seen these files before, but they're related to a popular tool called "Docker"

-In the spirit of beginner friendliness we will avoid getting too technical, so for practical purposes just know that we are using Docker because it helps us stay organized.
+To stay beginner-friendly we will avoid getting too technical in this video, but just know that we are using Docker because it helps us stay organized.

 ## `devcontainer.json` file